bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ## dist.dev
 ##  664.787
 ```
-If given equal availability, this individual would relatively select the first location by a factor of 664.79.
+If given equivalent availability between these two types of sites ( 1) near development at high forest and shrub cover, 2) far from development at high forest and shrub cover ), this individual would relatively select the first location by a factor of 664.79.

 <br>